 Unlike its predecessor, this third-generation Sorento is a striking vehicle.
 With its newly-designed, effortlessly stylish silhouette and premium-looking chrome-studded grille, the Sorento is leagues ahead of the old model, which was far less distinctive.

-High spec GT-Line S versions display Kia’s premium intent even more strongly.
-They add luxurious diamond-cut 19-inch alloy wheels and swish LED lighting all round.
-It’s a pretty special looking vehicle.
+High-spec GT-Line S versions display Kia’s premium intent even more strongly.
+They add luxurious diamond-cut 19-inch alloy wheels and swish LED lighting all around.
+It’s a pretty special-looking vehicle.

 The Sorento is leagues ahead of the old model.